jordanvillacorta/Documentation/README.md

-Currently working through Twiddler, needing to do more research on jQuery.
+Finished working on Twiddler - I am currently working through the JS Advanced Concepts, and really need to nail down my understanding of Recursive Functions.

 Also learned mocha and chai testing.
 Mocha: https://mochajs.org/